adlrocha/almanack/finance.md

    a great proxy for interest rates and future inflation.
 We need to check how it is behaving compared to the aforementioned metrics _(reference: Chapter 10, from page 202 of Ray Dalio's "How countries go broke")_.
+1. When investing, minimising losses is as important in the long-run as maximising gains.
+A 50% loss requires a 100% gain to get back to the original value.
+This is why it is important to have a plan and stick to it, and know clearly what you are investing in and the risks involved.